 • Dr. John Eaton, who pioneered the Reverse Therapy Approach® and outlines it in his book called M.E., Chronic Fatigue Syndrome and Fibromyalgia, The Reverse Therapy Approach (2006).

-• And Eugene Gendlin who pioneered a therapeutic method called Focusing.
+• And Eugene Gendlin who developed the therapeutic method called Focusing.

 Both are like talking meditations to help you tune in and better understand your migraines and emotions they bring up.